 Run The Keweenaw, A Festival of Trails marks the first multi-part running event — trail or otherwise — in its entirety that I have had the opportunity to progressively and continuously build an additional stage each year.
 The last two editions of this event, 2013 and 2014, had gone on to teach me quite a bit about myself, bringing in me touch with a plethora of wonderful people from around and outside the region, and making the uphill portions of Hancock Canal Run course the week after seem flat or even downhill.

-So, making the 2015 edition a part of the list of planned events was a no brainer, and neither was signing up for it as soon as the race director (and dear friend) indicated that the registration was open.
+the list of planned events was a no brainer, and neither was signing up for it as soon as the race director (and dear friend) indicated that the registration was open.
 Given my current skill set and the number of base miles of this kind invested so far, this will be the closest I come to breaking any tape for quite a while.

 Slowly but steadily increasing RICHARDness of Lake Fanny Hooe Resort & Campground folks over the past few years, the think-tank of Keweenaw Running Group floated the idea of increasing our happiness by staying in Mariner North cabins.
 I royally screwed up securing the reservation at the latter location (yes, I had ONE task and I couldn’t do it), and the resulting need — as it almost always tends to do: make us a poor judge of talent and/or give hope when there ain’t any — forced us to revert back to the former (mediocre) option one more time.